mohae/rapper/README.md

 Files can be filtered by file extension.
 The `ext` flag specifies the file extension.
 For multiple file extensions the `ext` flag should be repeated for each file extension.
 What should be done with the filtered file is determined by the `exclude` or `include` flag.
 If both `exclude` and `include` are _false_, nothing will be filtered; both cannot be true.

+An extension is the suffix of the last '.' in the filename.
+If the filename does not have a dot, like 'README', it will not have a extension.

 ## Use
 This assumes that you have Go installed and that you're `$GOPATH/bin` is in your path.